On the Completeness and Complexity of the Lifted Dynamic Junction Tree Algorithm: Complexity

 The average case complexity of passing messages is

 The best case complexity of passing messages is

 \end{lemma}

-The complexity of one complete message pass in an \ac{fojt}, consists of calculating $2 \cdot (n_J -1)$ messages and each message has a complexity of $O(\log_2 n \cdot r^{w_g} \cdot n_{\scriptscriptstyle\#}^{w_\# \cdot r_\#})$ \cite{BraMo20}.
+The complexity of one complete message pass in an \ac{fojt}, consists of calculating $2 \cdot (n_J -1)$ messages and each message has a complexity of $O(\log_2 n \cdot r^{w_g} \cdot n_{\scriptscriptstyle\#}^{w_\# \cdot r_\#})$ \citep{Bra20}.
 One difference in \ac{ldjt} compared to \ac{ljt} is that \ac{ldjt} needs to calculate $2 \cdot (n_J -1) + 2$ messages for the current \ac{fojt}, because \ac{ldjt} calculates an $\alpha$ and a $\beta$ message in addition to the normal message pass.
-For the \ac{fojt} used to answer \emph{prediction} or \emph{hindsight} queries, \ac{ldjt} calculates $2 \cdot (n_J -1) + 1$ messages, as \ac{ldjt} calculates either an $\alpha$ or $\beta$ message respectively.
+For the \ac{fojt} used to answer \emph{prediction}\footnote{Please note that LDJT is defined to answer prediction queries by propagating the current state of the world from one time step to the next by probabilistic inference until the final destination is reached.
+Especially for prediction, \ac{ldjt} could compute the temporal behaviour of our stationary process once and then project the current state directly into the future, which is way more efficient, as for example proposed by Marwitz et al. \cite{MaMoGe23}.
+However, splitting the complexity into a part for hindsight, for which LDJT has to perform probabilistic inference for every time step and prediction, where the current state can be projected more efficiently into the future would make the complexity analysis drastically harder to follow.
+Therefore, we stick to the probabilistic inference solution for every time step, both for hindsight as well as prediction queries for this analysis.} or \emph{hindsight} queries, \ac{ldjt} calculates $2 \cdot (n_J -1) + 1$ messages, as \ac{ldjt} calculates either an $\alpha$ or $\beta$ message respectively.
 Additionally, \ac{ldjt} computes at least one message pass for each time step and at most a message pass for all time steps for each time step.
-Therefore, we investigate the worst, average, and best case complexity of message passing in \ac{ldjt}.
+Therefore, we investigate the worst, average, and best case complexity of message passing.